How to Become a Flight Paramedic: The Complete Career Track

 The bell rotates to switch between adult and pediatric sides, making this one of the most versatile scopes available.
 It’s backed by 3M’s 7-year warranty.

 If you are a current paramedic or an EMT planning to make EMS a career, the Cardiology IV is the first and last scope you will likely buy.
+For a full evaluation of its thick acoustic tubing and diaphragm performance, read our complete 3M Littmann Cardiology IV Stethoscope Review.

 Pros